open-cluster-management-io/enhancements/enhancements/sig-architecture/98-cluster-permission/README.md

 delivered to the managed cluster will have the same name as the `ClusterPermission` resource.

-We purpose adding a new hub cluster controller that watches and reconcile `ClusterPermission`.
+We propose adding a new hub cluster controller that watches and reconcile `ClusterPermission`.
 When `ClusterPermission` is reconciled, create/update a `ManifestWork` with the payload of Roles, ClusterRole, RoleBindings, and ClusterRoleBinding.
 All the RBAC resources will have